Learn how to configure image sharpening using unsharp mask filters in channels.

 Manually configuring unsharp mask

 When choosing to apply an unsharp mask, you can set the print size of the images to which the mask should be applied (only available if more than one unsharp mask has been configured.)
 Further, you may enable sharpening only on edges and details (Use smooth mode) and choose from three levels.
 This feature may be used to avoid sharpening existing image noise and thus amplifying it.
-Similarly, a contrast limiter filter may be applied to suppress sharpening of dark areas, which often contain more noise.
+Similarly, a contrast limiter filter may be applied to suppress the sharpening of dark areas, which often contain more noise.
 Smooth mode is recommended as the superior method of avoiding images with much noise.

-You should then enter the amount of unsharp mask to apply as well as the radius and threshold.
-The amount should generally bet set somewhere between 150% and 200% for high-resolution printed images.
+You must then enter the amount of unsharp mask to apply as well as the radius and threshold.
+The amount should generally be set somewhere between 150% and 200% for high-resolution printed images.
 The radius determines the number of pixels surrounding the pixel edge that is affected by the sharpening.
 For high-resolution images, a radius between 1 and 2 is recommended.
 The threshold setting determines how different the brightness values between two pixels must be before they are considered edge pixels and are sharpened by the filter.
 By setting the threshold value to 0, all pixels in the image are sharpened.
-The default threshold value is 7, but you may want to experiment to find the optimal setting.
+The default threshold value is 7, but you might want to experiment to find the optimal setting.